MyUnisoft/events/docs/class/events.service.md

 ### getIncomerReceivedEvents(opts: GetIncomerReceivedEventsOptions): Promise < GetIncomerReceivedEventsResponse[] >

-> This method data about the received events and their origin.
+> This method returns data about the received events and their origin.

 ```ts
 const incomer = new Incomer({